Skip to main content

 Create Mock From Spec

-• Use Save Mock button in tool window
+Use the Save Mock button at the bottom of the tool window.

 Spec Impact Analysis

-• Test Impact Analysis: Coming soon - show which tests/mocks are affected by API changes
+Test Impact Analysis — coming soon: see which tests and mocks are affected by API changes.

 Configuration